galih56/Online-Test-DumbWays/README.md

 # Online-Test-DumbWays
 An online bootcamp platform DumbWays.id opened recruitment.
 First time i heard about it, I didn't know what bootcamp was.
 So i applied to fulfill my curiosity.
-And did passed the coding test.
+And did pass the coding test.
 I got interview invitation.
 Unfortunately i had to skip the interview because i had many exams to do in those days when interverview was held.

 ## Task 1.
 Simulate checkout feature.
 Built with html+vanilla js